-The implementation of Basel III in the European Union is being performed in stages.
-Firstly, through the Capital Requirements Directive IV ("CRDIV") (which took effect from 1 January 2014) and the Capital Requirements Regulation ("CRR") (which took effect from 28 June 2013 and applied from 1 January
+The implementation of Basel III in the European Union was performed through the Capital Requirements Directive IV ("CRDIV") (which took effect from 1 January 2014) and the Capital Requirements Regulation ("CRR") (which took effect from 28 June 2013 and applied from 1 January 2014), as onshored in the UK by virtue of the EUWA (as defined below).
+In November 2016, the European Commission published a package of proposed amendments to CRD IV, CRD V (Directive (EU) 2019/878) ("CRDV") and Capital Requirements Regulation (Regulation (EU) 2019/876) ("CRRII").
+The final texts of CRDV and CRRII were published in the Official Journal on 7 June 2019 and entered into force on 27 June 2019.
+CRRII largely applied across the EU from 28 June 2021 (see below for an explanation of the position in relation to the

-2014).
-Secondly, in November 2016, the European Commission published a package of proposed amendments to CRDIV/CRR ("CRDV" and Regulation ("CRRII") respectively).
-The final texts of CRDV and CRRII were published in the Official Journal on 7 June 2019.
-CRDV and CRRII entered into force on 27 June 2019.
-CRRII largely applied across the EU from 28 June 2021 (see below for an explanation of the position in relation to the UK).
+UK).
 EU Member States were required to adopt and publish measures necessary to comply with CRDV by 28 December 2020, and largely apply the measures from 29 December 2020.
-CRDV and CRRII sought to implement aspects of Basel III which were not addressed under CRDIV and CRR.
-Certain of the changes such as the new standardised approach to counterparty risk, details on the leverage ratio and net stable funding requirements and the tightening of the large exposures limit will particularly impact capital requirements.
+CRDV and CRRII seek to implement aspects of Basel III which were not addressed under CRDIV and CRR.
+Certain of the changes such as new market risk rules, standardised approach to counterparty risk, details on the leverage ratio and net stable funding requirements and the tightening of the large exposures limit will particularly impact capital requirements.
 In addition, financial holding companies in the EU are required to become authorised and subject to direct supervision under the CRDIV.
 This will place formal direct responsibility on holding companies for compliance with consolidated prudential requirements for financial groups.
 CRDV also requires third country groups above a certain threshold with two or more credit institutions or investment firms in the EU to establish an intermediate EU holding company.
 For globally significant institutions, the minimum requirement for own funds and eligible liabilities provisions in the CRR are also amended to bring the requirement in line with the Financial Stability Board's final total loss absorbing capacity term sheet standards.